AuthMe/AuthMeReloaded/docs/config.md

     # Do we need to prevent people to login with another case?
     # If Xephi is registered, then Xephi can login, but not XEPHI/xephi/XePhI
     preventOtherCase: true
+    # Enable premium mode: players with an official Minecraft account
+    # can skip password authentication.
+    # Verification method is chosen automatically:
+    #   - online-mode=true: Bukkit already has the Mojang UUID; no PacketEvents needed.
+    #   - offline-mode + proxy: set Hooks.bungeecord=true; UUID is forwarded by proxy.
+    #   - offline-mode, no proxy: PacketEvents required for cryptographic verification.
+    #     Without PacketEvents, premium auto-login is disabled (fail closed).
+    # Players must use /premium to opt in.
+    enablePremium: false
 GroupOptions:
     # Enables switching a player to defined permission groups before they log in.
     # See below for a detailed explanation.